 We start with a particularly simple system called K, in honour of the philosopher and logician Saul Kripke.
 K includes all of the natural deduction rules from TFL, including the derived rules as well as the basic ones.
-K then adds a special kind of subproof, plus two new basic rules for \Box .
+K then adds a special kind of subproof, plus two new basic rules for \square .

-The special kind of subproof looks like an ordinary subproof, except it has a \Box in its assumption line instead of a formula.
+The special kind of subproof looks like an ordinary subproof, except it has a □in its assumption line instead of a formula.
 We call them strict subproofs-they allow as to reason and prove things about alternate possibilities.
 What we can prove inside a strict subproof holds in any alternate possibility, in particular, in alternate possibilities where the assumptions in force in our proof may not hold.
 In a strict subproofs, all assumptions are disregarded, and we are not allowed to appeal to any lines outside the strict subproof (except as allowed by the modal rules given below).

-The $\Box I$ rule allows us to derive a formula $\Box \mathscr{A}$ if we can derive \mathscr{A} inside a strict subproof.
+The \Box I rule allows us to derive a formula \Box A if we can derive A inside a strict subproof.
 It is our fundamental method of introducing \Box into proofs.
-The basic idea is simple enough: if \mathscr{A} is a theorem, then $\Box \mathscr{A}$ should be a theorem too.
-(Remember that to call \mathscr{A} a theorem is to say that we can prove \mathscr{A} without relying on any undischarged assumptions.)
+The basic idea is simple enough: if A is a theorem, then \Box A should be a theorem too.
+(Remember that to call A a theorem is to say that we can prove A without relying on any undischarged assumptions.)